-Egg whites are often promoted as a healthy choice since they’re the cholesterol-free, fat-free, and low-calorie option in replacement to egg yolks.
+Egg whites are often promoted as a healthy choice since they’re the cholesterol-free, fat-free, and low-calorie option in replacement of egg yolks.
 And yes, egg whites are high in protein, only 25 calories per 1/4 cup, fat-free, carb-free, and completely dairy-free.
-They’re often recommended to people with high blood pressure since they’re free of cholesterol and saturated fats, and are a top food among most dieters and fitness enthusiasts.
+They’re often recommended to people with high blood pressure since they’re free of cholesterol and saturated fats and are a top food among most dieters and fitness enthusiasts.
 So what’s the problem?

 Well, besides the fact that eggs come from the result of a hen’s menstrual cycle, egg whites have much more lurking in them than you might imagine.
 Egg whites may help you lose weight, but that doesn’t mean they’re the only food you can eat to maintain your weight and their health risks far outweigh their low-calorie content.
 You also don’t need egg whites to be healthy, fit, or trim.

 Here’s Why Egg Whites Are A Bad Choice:

 Eggs are one of the most bacteria-filled foods you can eat.
 Eggs are laced with salmonella, which is found naturally in chicken intestines– yum, right!?
 Even those that contain no added hormones, or pesticides, are cage-free, certified humane (if you can call it that), organic, free-range, pastured, etc., are still subjected to salmonella and bacteria-filled toxins that can end their way up into your food.
 Cracking up a raw egg automatically exposes you to toxins, even if you cook the eggs.
 Though heat does destroy bacteria, some can remain on your hands, even if you wash them.
 Salmonella and other bacteria from eggs can cause food poisoning and bacterial infections that are hard to get rid of.